 The digitization of the Lunar Orbiter images creates the possibility of their use for topographic mapping with modern, "softcopy" (i.e., digital) methods, and their precision reconstruction based on the preprinted reseau offers at least a hope that the resulting DTMs will not contain discontinuities at the framelet boundaries.
 The latter effect greatly limited the utility of LO stereopairs for topographic mapping in the 1960s-70s.
 Furthermore, DTMs produced today from these images, and also from the Apollo Metric and Panoramic camera images, which can be scanned and utilized without the complicated reconstruction process needed for LO, can be made consistent with the global coordinate system defined by the ULCN 2005.
-Rosiek et al. (2006, this conference) report on a pilot study designed to test these assertions and pave the way for possible systematic mapping with LO and Apollo images.
+Rosiek et al. (2006) completed a pilot study designed to test these assertions and pave the way for possible systematic mapping with LO and Apollo images.
 The Apollo 15 landing site at Rima Hadley was mapped by using LO IV frames from the global set, VHR frames from LO V, and Apollo 15 Metric and Panoramic images.
+Because of technical limitations of the scanner available for the task, the Apollo images were digitized at 10 μm raster.
 All these images were controlled to the ULCN 2005 in a simultaneous bundle adjustment, and DTMs were produced by using commercial stereomapping software.
-The LO DTMs were, indeed, found to be free of major discontinuities, although there were some residual distortions.
+The LO DTMs were, found to be free of major discontinuities, although there were some residual distortions.
 The Apollo images were substantially easier to work with than the LO data, and yielded high resolution DTMs requiring minimal editing.
-Figure 4 shows the Metric camera DTM, which may be compared to the equivalent analog product seen in Fig. 2.
-The Panoramic camera DTMs, in particular, could be produced at 10 to 15 m grid spacing, comparable to the products currently being used to select and validate safe landing sites on Mars (Kirk et al., 2003).
-DTMs of this resolution could be generated for roughly 20% of the Moon within the equatorial zone from Panoramic images, and for additional sites at higher latitudes known (since the 1960s!) to be of high scientific interest from Lunar Orbiter VHR frames.
-Thus, at least some future landing sites could probably be assessed for safety without imagery already in hand.
-The Metric and LO global images provide lower resolution stereo coverage over multiple latitude zones totalling several tens of percent of the Moon.

 Figure 4.
-Color-coded shaded relief from a DTM of the Rima Hadley/Apollo 15 landing site area produced from Apollo Mapping camera images (Rosiek et al., 2006, this conference).
+Color-coded shaded relief from a DTM of the Rima Hadley/Apollo 15 landing site area produced from Apollo Mapping camera images (Rosiek et al., 2006).
 Inset shows detail of a digital orthophotomosaic with contours from the same DTM.
-Compare Fig. 2.
+Compare Figure 2.